arya-io/DBMSNotes/Database_Concepts_01.md

 +-----------------+
 ```

-Rules
+### Rules:

-1. Number of columns in each SELECT statement should be identical.
+1. The number of columns in each `SELECT` statement must be identical.
-2. In case columns are not identical, we can use NULL.
+2. If the columns are not identical, `NULL` can be used to balance the column count.

+**Key Point**: `UNION` automatically removes duplicate rows, while `UNION ALL` retains all duplicates.

 ```sql
 SELECT Pname, Qty